|Revision Date||July 1, 2019|

-All DFPS client services contracts must clearly define goals with outputs and outcomes that can be measured that help determine whether the objectives of the contract are being achieved.
-Client services contracts must identify performance measures in terms of desired goals, outcomes, and if appropriate, outputs for each contract.
+All DFPS client service contracts must clearly define outputs and outcome goals that can be measured to help determine whether the objectives of the contract are being achieved.

 DFPS is committed to developing and implementing a quality improvement system for client services contracts that focuses on contractor accountability for producing results.
 Essential elements of the improvement system include:

 - Establishment of performance measures with clearly defined indicators;

 - Development of processes for collecting performance data and information;

 - Development of processes for analyzing and reporting data and information; and